 2. Arabic is a gateway to an economic wealth

-Another critical aspect of learning the Arabic language in India lies in the large business and economic opportunities.
+Another critical aspect of learning Arabic in India lies in the large business and economic opportunities it offers.

-Just take a good look at many of the countries where the Arabic language is spoken.
-You will discover they are places that provide the Western world with vital resources like crude oil and gas.
+Take a good look at many of the countries where the Arabic language is spoken.
+You will discover that they provide the Western world with vital resources like crude oil and gas.

-In today’s world, Arabic is of utmost importance due to the economic significance of the oil-producing Arabic countries in the global scenario.
-Most of the Arabic-speaking countries are extremely rich in untapped mineral and natural resources.
+In today’s world, Arabic is of utmost importance due to the economic significance of the oil-producing Arab countries in the global scenario.
+Most Arab-speaking countries are extremely rich in untapped mineral and natural resources.

 Your ability to understand and speak Arabic will open doors to countless job opportunities involving languages, especially if you’re into the oil business boom.

 Initiatives aimed at integrating the Arab world into the mainstream of the global economy are paying dividends in huge returns.
-These have led to the opening up of potential and numerous business opportunities.
+These have led to the opening up of numerous potential business opportunities.

-Thanks to the rapidly growing Arabic population, modernization of the socio-economic, political, and infrastructural developmental strides.
-The demand for Arabic speakers is moving northwards across the globe.
+Thanks to the rapidly growing Arabic population and the modernization of the socio-economic, political, and infrastructural developmental strides, the demand for Arabic speakers is moving northwards across the globe.

-The Arabic speaking region now provides a vast export market for goods and services.
-The GDP of the Arabic speaking region is more than 600 billion dollars yearly.
+The Arabic-speaking region now provides a vast export market for goods and services.
+Its GDP is more than 600 billion dollars yearly.

-There is a lot more the Arab speaking world has in store to offer the global market.
-To succeed in your business initiatives, you need to understand the language and culture of the people you are going to engage with.
+The Arab-speaking world has a lot more to offer the global market.
+To succeed in your business initiatives, you need to understand the language and culture of the people you will engage with.

 3. A career-boosting language

 A friend of mine once told me that Arabic is a language only terrorists love to speak.
-But how wrong he was when he came in contact with a job to pay him six figures in a month as a translator.
+But how wrong he was when he came in contact with a job that paid him six figures in a month as a translator.

-He missed out simply because he lacks proficiency in the Arabic language.
-That same week saw him taking classes in Arabic, but the damage had already been done, and that chance may never come again.
+He missed out simply because he lacked proficiency in the Arabic language.
+That same week, he took classes in Arabic, but the damage had already been done, and that chance may never come again.

-Presently, there is a lot of demand for Arabic language speakers.
-For instance, many companies in Delhi, Mumbai, Bangalore, Hyderabad, Chennai, Pune, and other cities look out for Arabic speakers in the KPO & BPO sector.
+There is a great deal of demand for Arabic language speakers.
+For instance, many companies in Delhi, Mumbai, Bangalore, Hyderabad, Chennai, Pune, and other cities seek Arabic speakers in the KPO & BPO sectors.

 The reason is that most of these companies are involved in colossal business dealings with the Gulf region.

-Other sectors like IT, Publishing, Aviation, Education, Finance & Banking, Travel & Tourism, business, and industries in India are hunting for people with proficiency in the Arabic language.
+Other sectors, such as IT, Publishing, Aviation, Education, Finance and banking, Travel and tourism, business, and industries in India, are looking for people with proficiency in the Arabic language.

 Since Arabic is a widespread language, you can find many positions in foreign embassies in India.

-As the Middle East continues to accelerate in development, it has attracted substantial investment opportunities as well.
+As the Middle East continues to accelerate in development, it has also attracted substantial investment opportunities.

-Most of the Arabic-speaking country’s economies are prosperous and are developing at a fast pace.
-For instance, Qatar is the wealthiest in the world, and it has attracted a lot of interest and visitors, mainly from the western world.
+Most Arabic-speaking countries’ economies are prosperous and developing at a fast pace.
+Qatar is the wealthiest country in the world, and it has attracted a lot of interest and visitors, mainly from the West.

 These have opened up demand for career opportunities such as transcribers and translators in the Hospitality & Tourism sectors.

-The export and import companies continue to look for people who can speak English and Arabic to handle their foreign clients and business engagement.
+Export and import companies continue to look for people who can speak English and Arabic to handle their foreign clients and business engagements.

-4. Job opportunity in Middle-East & Arab World
+4. Job opportunities in the Middle East & Arab World

-One of the reasons many Indians are learning the Arabic language is to enable them to get jobs in the Middle East or other parts of the Arab world.
-There are so many employment opportunities for people who are knowledgeable in Arabic plus English.
+One reason many Indians are learning the Arabic language is to get jobs in the Middle East or other parts of the Arab world.
+There are many employment opportunities for people who are knowledgeable in Arabic and English.

 If you have plans to visit an Arabic-speaking country such as Saudi Arabia, Egypt, or Morocco, consider taking accelerated Arabic courses before you go.

-By taking a class, you will be able to quickly and conveniently learn the basics of the language, which will make your travels abroad less stressful and more enjoyable.
+By taking a class, you can quickly and conveniently learn the basics of the language, which will make your travels abroad less stressful and more enjoyable.

-Taking the time to learn the Arabic language will allow you to immerse yourself in a fascinating new culture.
-It perhaps helps to change a few stereotypes, enhance your travels, and supplement your academic pursuits.
+Learning the Arabic language will allow you to immerse yourself in a fascinating new culture.
+It may also help to change a few stereotypes, enhance your travels, and supplement your academic pursuits.

-Gone are the days when the dream of petrol dollars is the only motivating factor driving people to study Arabic.
-Today, call centers opportunities, finance and banking, journalism, and more, are new career prospects that inform people’s decisions to learn the Arabic language.
+Gone are the days when the dream of petrol dollars was the only motivation driving people to study Arabic.
+Today, call center opportunities, finance and banking, journalism, and more are new career prospects that inform people’s decisions to learn the Arabic language.

 5. Arabic is a language of strategic importance

 In India, the Arabic language is one of the most sought-after subjects among defense personnel.
-As stated earlier, the Middle East and the Gulf region are increasingly becoming a strategic point for crucial nations worldwide, including India.
+As stated, the Middle East and the Gulf region are increasingly becoming strategic points for crucial nations worldwide, including India.

-All these points to the strategic importance of the region.
-Any why not, since it is blessed with a considerable concentration of mineral and natural resources.
+All these points to the region’s strategic importance.
+Why not, since it is blessed with a considerable concentration of mineral and natural resources?
 As such, these countries’ intelligence agencies are actively looking for people who can speak Arabic fluently.

-Your proficiency in the Arabic language can earn you a job in the Indian secret service, immigration, or in the Foreign Service department.
+Your proficiency in the Arabic language can earn you a job in the Indian Secret Service, immigration, or the Foreign Service department.

 Arabic Language Courses in India

 Arabic education in India is essentially the monopoly of madrassas, but there are several courses in various parts of India for non-Muslims who may be interested.
-Madrassas mostly teach Islamic theology and Koran.
+Madrassas mainly teach Islamic theology and the Koran.

-You have options if you feel that you should learn the Arabic language for academic or career possibilities.
-There are several ways you can go about learning how to read, write, and speak.
+If you feel that you should learn the Arabic language for academic or career purposes, you have options.
+There are several ways to learn how to read, write, and speak.

 You can attend a college or university and earn a degree in Arabic.
-Today, It is being taught for many decades, and it has found its place in more than 50 universities.
-JNU, University of Delhi, BHU, Jamia Millia Islamia, Kolkata University, Mumbai University, Bangalore University, Osmania University, to name a few.
+Today, it has been taught for many decades and has found its place in more than 50 universities: JNU, University of Delhi, BHU, Jamia Millia Islamia, Kolkata University, Mumbai University, Bangalore University, and Osmania University, to name a few.

-These centers are now offering undergraduate, postgraduate, and Doctoral Degree Programs in the modern Arabic language.
+These centers now offer undergraduate, postgraduate, and Doctoral Degree Programs in the modern Arabic language.

-Arabic is also part of the curriculum in many academic areas such as Engineering, Mathematics, Philosophy, Biotechnology, Information Communication & Technology, Medical, Arts, Fine Arts, Humanities, Social Sciences, Literature, Applied Sciences, etc.
+Arabic is also part of the curriculum in many academic areas, such as Engineering, Mathematics, Philosophy, Biotechnology, Information Communication and Technology, Medical, Arts, Fine Arts, Humanities, Social Sciences, Literature, and Applied Sciences.

 Final thought

-Arabic is a beautiful and musical language, and it is high time that appropriate action should be taken to promote the growth of the Arabic language.
+Arabic is a beautiful and musical language, and it is high time that appropriate action was taken to promote its growth.

 There is a shortage of intellectuals when it comes to speaking Arabic.
-So it’s almost a guarantee that you’re most likely going to reap a huge benefit from it once you become proficient in the tongue.
+So, it’s almost a guarantee that you’ll most likely reap a huge benefit from it once you become proficient in the tongue.

-By the inception of the 21st century, the Arabic language demand in India has increased manifold augmenting career prospects in various fields.
+By the beginning of the 21st century, the Arabic language demand in India had increased manifold, augmenting career prospects in various fields.

 Hi, I have done both bachelor’s and master’s in the Arabic language from JNU.
 I am currently working for Accenture.
 But could you please tell me if it would be beneficial for me to do MBA from a distance to get a high-paying job in any of the Gulf countries?
 If yes, then which specialization would be better?
 Finance, HR, Marketing, or what?
 Kindly help me out with it if you can.